 November 10 | 1:00-2:30 PM ET

-The COVID-19 pandemic has illuminated social and health inequities and the impact of structural and systemic racism in society.
-This problem is manifest in clinical research and the lack of appropriate representation in subject populations.
-In human subjects research, the IRB plays a central role in considering and promoting diversity and inclusion in clinical research.
-This webinar will consider justice as a regulatory foundation to improve diversity and inclusion in clinical research and will discuss how the IRB can promote diversity during routine reviews of clinical research protocols.
+The lack of appropriate representation in subject populations is a long-standing challenge for clinical research.
+The IRB plays a central role in considering and promoting diversity and inclusion in human subjects research.
+This webinar will review the rationale for improving diversity and inclusion in clinical studies and will discuss how the IRB can promote diversity during routine reviews of clinical research protocols.
 Case examples and practical resources will be presented.

 This webinar will discuss the following topics:

-- Justice and the scientific merits of inclusion
+- The Belmont principle of justice and the scientific merits of inclusion.

 After attending this webinar, attendees will be able to do the following:

-- Describe justice as the regulatory foundation for the inclusion of a diverse study population
+- Describe the Belmont principle of justice as the basis for the inclusion of a diverse study population.

 - Implement specific actions IRBs can take when requesting, reviewing, and responding to clinical study information that promotes the inclusion of a diverse study population.